Written by:

 Monochrome printers and traditional office printers offer the same core functionality.
 Ultimately, the reason for purchasing any kind of printer is to print black and white documents and photos onto paper.
 In this regard, black and white printers don’t differ much at all from traditional printers.

 However, looking at the two categories from a bird’s eye view, you start to see more noticeable differences.
 For example, the best monochrome printers are most often laser printers instead of inkjet printers.
-This is simply because the best black and white laser printer can generally print faster and sharper than a black-and-white inkjet printer.
+This is simply because the best black-and-white laser printer can generally print faster and sharper than a black-and-white inkjet printer.

 Many black and white printers are also larger than traditional printers, allowing them to print faster, store more paper, and store more ink.
 This is why you’ll often find black-and-white printers in commercial settings.
 However, consider the top-performing Bluetooth printer if you need to print in color.